Offices Nationwide

 What Is A BREEAM Rating?

-It used to be that 'Good' was the maximum level that could be achieved with 100% being the maximum score in Buckinghamshire from a BREEAM assessment.
-However, in 2008, a new 'Outstanding' category was added - although the percentages required for each level remained the same.
+The maximum score a building can achieve in Buckinghamshire is 100% from a BREEAM assessment.
+It used to be that 'Good' was the maximum level that could be achieved, however in 2008 a new 'Outstanding' category was added.
+The percentage required for each level remained the same despite this.

 The BREEAM ratings for new, non-domestic buildings in Buckinghamshire are as follows: Pass (standard good practice) for the top 75%, Good (intermediate good practice) for the top 50%.
 Very Good (advanced good practice) for top 25%.
 Excellent (best practice) for top 10% and Outstanding innovator) for the top 1%.